 An introduction to opening balances

-Whether you’re just starting your business or changing from another accounting system, you’re likely to have opening balances.
-Without accurate opening balances, the reports produced can’t give you a true picture of your financial position.
+Most companies are likely to have opening balances, whether you’re just starting your business or are changing from another accounting system to Sage Business Cloud Accounting.
+Without accurate opening balances, the reports you produce can’t give you a true picture of your financial position.

 Before you start using Sage Business Cloud